honux77/midiraja/docs/beep-1bit-audio-engineering.md

 **2. The Evolutionary Model**
 The GA utilized a population size of 40 over 15 generations.
 It employed Roulette Wheel selection biased towards higher SNR scores, combined with elitism (retaining the top 2 candidates per generation) to prevent regression.
 Mutation operators were designed with a $10\%$ probability of executing a uniform random reset (catastrophe) to escape local minima.
 This rigorous process identified precise parameter sets that manually tuning could not isolate:
-*   **PM + DSD + 4 Voices:** The algorithm established that applying an aggressive non-linear overdrive ($8.7\times$ via `Math.tanh`) to the analog sine wave, combined with high TPDF dither ($0.23$), was mathematically required to preserve the continuous phase information through the 1-bit Delta-Sigma quantizer.
+*   **FM + DSD + 4 Voices:** The algorithm established that applying an aggressive non-linear overdrive ($8.7\times$ via `Math.tanh`) to the analog sine wave, combined with high TPDF dither ($0.23$), was mathematically required to preserve the continuous phase information through the 1-bit Delta-Sigma quantizer.
 Without this pre-shaping, the high-density signal degraded into broadband noise.
 *   **XOR + XOR + 2 Voices:** The algorithm determined that external Dither decreased overall SNR, as the high-frequency harmonics inherent to the XOR square waves acted as an adequate self-dithering mechanism.
 The GA minimized Dither to $0.0$ and reduced the Master LPF cutoff coefficient to $0.028$ to strictly attenuate high-frequency folding artifacts.

 **3. Static Parameter Injection**